French high court quashes Islamic finance measure

 A statement from the Council stressed that the provision was being challenged "not on the grounds of its content but rather over the procedure followed in parliament."

-Finance Minister Christine Lagarde has been spearheading a drive to turn Paris into the European capital of Islamic finance, tapping into billions of euros from investors, mostly in the Gulf.
+Finance Minister Christine Lagarde has been spearheading a drive to turn Paris into the European capital of Islamic finance, tapping into billions of euros (dollars) from investors, mostly in the Gulf.

 Home to Europe’s biggest Muslim minority, France is hoping to unseat London as the European hub for Islamic banking, offering products that comply with Sharia law.